msergei/nextcloud/README.md

 ```
 Or put your own certificate to ssl folder and rename it to localhost.

-- Copy nextcloud.env.example to nextcloud.env and change credentials there.
+- Copy nextcloud.env.example to nextcloud.env and change credentials there:
 ```
 cp nextcloud.env.example nextcloud.env
 ```